chijuiwu/Kinect2Kit/README.md

 ## Results and papers
-You can find my undergraduate thesis titled Tracking People with Multiple Kinects [here][2].
+My undergraduate thesis, [Tracking People with Multiple Kinects][2], discusses the original system.
 The user studies showed that the average joint difference across different scenarios are within personal space (~15cm).
 Average joint difference is a person's distance between their Kinect skeletons in different viewing perspectives when merged together.

+A new paper is being written about the current toolkit, previous and new user studies.

 ## Documentation